Developer-Autodesk/forge.learning/README.md

 ### Animated GIFs

 Whenwhere applicable, use animaged GIF to demonstrate a complex setup.
 Good results with [EZGIF](https://ezgif.com/video-to-gif) in 5FPS (smaller).

+### Readme

+Tutorial project should be ready to use and include a readme with instructions to setup & run.

 # Running locally